InstrumentsLearn

 4. Tongali

-Quite simply, Tongali is a type of nose flute, which, you’ve guessed it, is a woodwind instrument played primarily through the nose.
+Quite simply, the tongali is a type of nose flute, which is a woodwind instrument played — you guessed it! — through the nose.

-It actually has a very interesting history.
-A long time ago, farmers used this instrument, believing that the rice grew much better while listening to its sound.
+It actually has a very interesting history: A long time ago, farmers used this instrument, believing that the rice grew much better while listening to its sound.
+Aside from planting season, it was also used for celebrations such as courtship and festivals.

-This is typically played by the residents of the northern parts of the Philippines.
-But more specifically, by the people of the Luzon and the Kalinga regions.
+It is typically played by the residents of the northern parts of the Philippines, but more specifically, by the people of the Luzon and the Kalinga regions.

-The air flows from this hole and out of the midway hole.
-This, and the fact that Tongali is made of bamboo, results in a sad sound that’s meant to mimic a human voice.
+Air flows from the nostril hole and out of the thumb hole.
+Made of bamboo, the tongali produces a sad sound that mimics a human voice.

 5. Gambal

-Our second percussion instrument on this list is the Gambal (Gimbal) or Gadang.
-This is a very famous Filipino instrument typically used to encourage warriors at times of battle.
-More often, the Gambal is accompanied by other instruments, such as gongs.
+Our second percussion instrument on this list is the gambal (or gadang), a well-known Filipino instrument originally used to encourage warriors in battle.
+It’s often played with other instruments like gongs.

-This instrument was originally invented by the Lumad group.
-This is an Austronesian Indigenous group of people that come from the southern part of the Philippines.
+This instrument was originally invented by the Lumad people, an Austronesian Indigenous group of people that come from the southern part of the Philippines.
 The area, in particular, is called the Visayas.

 6. Dabakan

-It’s been said that the name ‘Dabakan’ is derived from the Middle Eastern name Darbuka.
-This is another instrument that is also shaped like a goblet.
+It’s been said that the name “dabakan” is derived from the Middle Eastern name darbuka, another instrument also shaped like a goblet.

 7. Luntang